 There are more than 40 Christian post-secondary institutions across Canada offering degrees, diplomas and certiﬁcates.
-Schools vary in size from a few dozen students to a few thousand, but taken together they are home to more than 16,000 students.
-In addition to religious and theological studies, these institutions offer a range of arts, science, business and pre-professional programs, as well as graduate degrees.
-Here we proﬁle seven universities that have 500 or more full-time degree students.
+Schools vary in size from a few dozen students to a few thousand, but taken together they are home to more than 17,000 students.
+In addition to religious and theological studies, these schools offer arts, science, business and pre-professional programs, as well as graduate degrees.
+Here we proﬁle seven schools that have 500 or more full-time degree students.
 Enrolment totals below include part-time students.
 Tuition is for academic year 2020-21 and includes compulsory ancillary fees.

 Ambrose University | Calgary

 Denomination: Christian and Missionary Alliance and Church of the Nazarene Canada

 Ambrose’s 16-hectare campus features a student residence, library, gym and academic centre.
 It offers bachelor of arts degrees with majors including psychology, business, Christian studies, English literature, history and music, plus a bachelor of science in biology, a bachelor of business administration, a bachelor of education and several theological bachelor’s and master’s degrees.